bearsunday/bearsunday.github.io/manuals/1.0/en/module.md

 BEAR.Sunday does not have any special environment mode except `prod`.
 A Module and the application itself are unaware of the current environment.

+There is no way to get the current "mode", this is intentional to keep the code clean.